 A system of White supremacy and racism

-They have had their cultures ravaged, destroyed and beset by low self-image and terrible self-esteem.
-Africa, India, China, Australia, America and Native Americans all have been affected by this system.
+Indigenous people have had their cultures ravaged, destroyed and beset by low self-image and terrible self-esteem.
+Africa, India, China, Australia, and Native Americans all have been affected by this system.

-As Bishop Desmond Tutu once said, “when the missionaries came to Africa, they told us to close our eyes and pray.
+As Jomo Kenyatta once said, “when the missionaries came to Africa, they told us to close our eyes and pray.
 When we opened our eyes we had the bible and they had our land.”
 It is the same for Native Americans and Aborigines.

 It has become clear that the rise in racist acts from those attached to the worldwide European system of Christianomics (imported Christianity and a historically mercantile economic system) is based in fear of a reverse conquest and annihilation of their comfortable and privileged way of life.

 What’s being used now is subversive, subliminal and covert means to keep the system of racism in place.
-Instead of physical lynching’s, we get high-tech lynching’s that are just is even more damaging mentally than the lynching because it is widespread and instant.
+Instead of physical lynching’s, we get high-tech lynching’s that are just as damaging mentally than the lynching because it is widespread and instant.

 We get constant images of the African diaspora worldwide that are degrading or shape minds to embrace self-loathing and promote the idea of a defect in character and/or genetics that develops low self-esteem.

-Lynching had adapted from Physical mainly to high-tech
+Lynching has adapted from Physical mainly to high-tech lynching

-With high-tech lynching, instead of burning crosses, we get videos of the police shooting a killing unarmed black men and women.
-If we allow, the high-tech lynching can serve the same purpose as The Ku Klux Klan used.
-Lynching’s were used to strike fear into the hearts of other Africans by using an extreme show of power and force to keep everyone else in line.
+With high-tech lynching, instead of burning crosses, we get videos of the police shooting and killing unarmed black men and women.
+If we allow, the high-tech lynching can serve the same purpose as The Ku Klux Klan used lynchings.
+The lynching back in the day was used to strike fear into the hearts of other Africans by using an extreme show of power and force to keep everyone else in line.
 To show you what will happen if you step out of your place.